Progress Your Career with an Online MBA

-The University of Adelaide’s online MBA program is designed to teach students the value of collaboration.
+The University of Adelaide's online MBA program is designed to teach students the value of corporate communication and collaboration.
 From virtual classrooms to in-person meetings, students are given opportunities to build their professional network in a range of settings.
 If you’re worried that studying online may not offer the same networking opportunities as an on-campus program, consider the importance of online connections in today’s hiring landscape.
 A third of all employers use social networking sites during the hiring process (according to Forbes), demonstrating the importance of building networks in the digital space.

 An online MBA’s networking opportunities differ from on-campus programs in the way it gives students a chance to connect with a broad group of people.
 In addition to communicating with likeminded students in Australia, you’ll also have access to peers from all over the world.
 This will give you the chance to develop a unique global perspective on emerging business trends.